TOGAF vs ISO 19600

 - Enterprise Continuum enabling asset classification reuse

-- Reference models including TRM SIB III-RM
+- Reference models including TRM and III-RM

 - Architecture Capability Framework for governance